kzndotsh/bloom/README.md

 ### Request Authentication
 > *Complete the requests needed to execute all CRUD functions.*
 * [ ] Build a `axiosWithAuth` module within the utils folder to create an instance of axios with the authentication header.
-* [ ] Complete the `services/articleService.js` module.
-It should use make an authenticated call to retrieve and return all articles from the server.

-* [ ] In `View.js`, when the component mounts, use `articleService` to make an http request and add all articles to state.
+* [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
+After successfully deleting the article on the api, update local state to reflect these changes.

 * [ ] In `View.js`, complete `handleDelete` so that a http request is made that deletes the article with the included id.
 After successfully deleting the article on the api, update local state to reflect these changes.